EXP-code/EXP-container/README.md

   found that even differences in the micro versions for OpenMPI can lead to problems.

-- EXP has automatic slurm support built in, but this is not always successful from inside the container.
+- EXP uses Slurm to detect remaining wall-clock time and terminate smoothly before exceeding the allocated time limit.
+However, system slurm access is not always successful from inside the container.
   There is no significantly loss of functionality by disabling this in CMake using `-DENABLE_SLURM=OFF`.

 - All examples have been built in the Ubuntu environment.
 However we successfully run an Ubuntu 22.04 container on a CentOS8-based